alexhulbert/SeaGlass/readme.md

  - Custom monitor configuration and power widgets
  - A modern zsh config with all of the shortcuts and autocomplete features from the fish shell

- This repository is designed to provide quick and automatic configuration of all these features on a fresh Arch Linux installation, although configuration for NixOS is available on an older branch.
+ This repository is designed to provide quick and automatic configuration of all these features on a fresh Arch Linux installation, although configuration for i3 and NixOS is available at an older commit.

- Currently, this repository works, but is in a very WIP state.
-Useful features such as the ones mentioned above are intermingled with various personal configuration changes.
+ Currently, this repository works well, but useful features such as the ones mentioned above are intermingled with various personal configuration changes.
 These configuration files need to be cleaned up to modularize the various features they provide, but in the meantime, here is a quick summary of how some of the features works:

  <h3>Color Scheme Engine</h3>
  The color scheme engine is implemented with a combination of <a href="https://github.com/dylanaraps/pywal">pywal templates</a>, <a href="https://github.com/luisbocanegra/kde-material-you-colors">kde-material-you-colors</a>, and <a href="https://github.com/alexhulbert/darkreader">a custom fork of the dark reader addon</a>.
 This fork attaches to a custom native extension that forwards the current pywal color scheme to the addon process.
 A compiled version of the dark reader fork is available in <a href="user/resources/darkreader.xpi">user/resources/darkreader.xpi</a> for firefox and <a href="user/resources/darkreader-chrome.zip">user/resources/darkreader-chrome.zip</a> for Chrome.
 The associated native extension is available in <a href="user/resources/darkreader">user/resources/darkreader</a>.
 Everything else is in <a href="user/firefox.nix">user/firefox.nix</a>.